 Freelancing’s not a poker game or an episode of The Apprentice.
 With honesty at the core of all you do, things can become much more straightforward.

-Tighten your Credit Control
+6. Tighten your Invoicing and Credit Control

 I’m sure there’s no need for us to dwell too much on the epidemic of late payment in the freelance industry.
 It can be a massive problem.